croffler/hugo-test/site/content/sbp/spring-data-advanced.markdown

 Now `PersonDocumentRepository` will have basic CRUD operations available for `SpaceDocument` entities.
 To read more on available document storage features, refer to [Document API]({{%latestjavaurl%}}/document-api.html).

-While documents allow using a dynamic schema, they force us to give up Javaâ€™s type-safety for working with type less key-value pairs.
+While documents allow using a dynamic schema, they force us to give up Java's type-safety for working with type less key-value pairs.
 Spring Data XAP supports extending the `SpaceDocument` class to provide a type-safe wrapper for documents which is much easier to code with, while maintaining the dynamic schema.
 As an example, let's declare a `PersonDocument` wrapper:

 ```java